-To hide GRUB, we need to edit the configuration file, but first we need to backup our configuration file using this command:
+To disable or hide GRUB, we need to edit the configuration file, but first we need to backup our configuration file using this command:

 $ sudo cp /etc/default/grub /etc/default/grub.bkp